outflux3/TextformatterSoundmanager/README.md

 When enabled, some schema tags relating to audio files will be added to the markup.

-### CK editor Plugin
+### CKEditor Plugin

 Very basic dropdown that inserts some pre-configured player codes into the editor.
-Copy the plugin into your CK editor plugins folder, enable and add a button for 'soundmanager'.
+Copy the plugin into your CKEditor plugins folder, enable and add a button for 'soundmanager'.

 ## Instructions